The Trust is run by a board of trustees - all volunteers.

 Julie Ayres (Gatwick Airport Limited)

-Julie is chair of Gatwick TravelCare, the airport charity which helps passengers who find themselves in difficulty whilst at Gatwick.
-She lives in Lindfield with her husband and sons
+Julie has been chair of Gatwick TravelCare since 2007, the airport charity which helps passengers who find themselves in difficulty whilst at the airport.
+She lives in Lindfield with her husband and enjoys travelling, hoping to spend more time visiting family and friends at their home in France and over in New Zealand.

 Richard Burrett (West Sussex County Council)